 Staff and Board

-CTST has a responsible Board of Directors; volunteers with extensive experience in business or professional roles within the community.
+CTST has a responsible Board of Directors; with extensive experience in business or professional roles within the community.

-Our paid staff consists of a CEO, a Senior Executive Team, a Leadership Team, Administration Staff and a small number of Paid Drivers for our Area Connect Service.
+Our paid staff consists of a CEO, Executive Team, Senior Leadership, Administration Staff and a small number of Paid Drivers for our Area Connect Service.

 CTST also has several volunteers undertaking administrative support.